Signs Your Child’s Fever Requires Medical Attention: What to Do When Your Child is Sick

 Key Takeaways

-• Most fevers are harmless - Viral infections are common
+• Most fevers are mild - Viral infections are common, but watch the danger signs

 • Baby under 3 months = see doctor - Always with any fever